GavinHwa/jq-track-mouse/README.md

 		y : 20      // Vertical offset of the text from mouse },
-	autoHide : false,   // false if you don't want to auto hide or a number in miliseconds after which you want to auto hide the tracker blink : false,      // Make the text blink or not (true, false) blinkTime : 600     // Time to blin in miliseconds
+	autoHide : false,   // false if you don't want to auto hide or a number in miliseconds after which you want to auto hide the tracker blink : 600,      // Time to blink in miliseconds or false if blinking is not required target : '#someTarget' // So that tracker may appear only upon the target };
-};
 ```
+**Note** that, all of the above options can be used together to get whatever effect you want, except for `autoHide` you can't use it when you have specified the `target`

 #Todo
 - Add the ability to provide custom CSS for the tracker **box**.